fluencelabs/docs/docs/build-mvm/glossary.md

 #### Webassembly IT

-Webassembly Interface Types (Wasm IT, WIT) is a part of the Component model proposal that allows using complex types, like strings, structs, enums and arrays, in the Wasm modules API.
+Webassembly Interface Types (Wasm IT, WIT) is a part of the Component model proposal that allows using complex types, like strings, structs, enums and arrays, in a Wasm module's API.

 #### WASI